-Paulet Island is an uninhabited circular island about 1,5 km (0,93 ml) in diameter, located 4,5 km (2,8 ml) south-east of Dundee, off the north-eastern end of Antarctic Peninsula.
-Due to its large penguin colony, Paulet is a well known destination for sightseeing tours.
+Paulet Island is an uninhabited circular island (about 1,5 km / 1 ml in diameter), located 4,5 km (3 ml) southeast of Dundee Island, off the northeastern end of Antarctic Peninsula.
+Due to its large penguin colony, Paulet is well known cruise ship travel destination for sightseeing tours.

-- Paulet is composed of lava flows that are capped by cinder cone with a summit crater.
-Geothermal heat holds parts of the isle ice-free.
-Volcano's youthful morphology suggests it was last active within the last one thousand years.
+- The island is composed of lava flows capped by cone with a summit crater.
+Volcano's morphology suggests it was active within the last 1000 years.

-- Paulet Island has been identified as an IBA (Important Bird Area) by BirdLife International as it supports a large breeding colony of around 100,000 pairs of Adelie penguins.
-Other birds to nest on the island include snow petrels, kelp gulls and imperial shags.
+- Paulet Island is designated IBA (Important Bird Area) by BirdLife International for supporting a large breeding colony of around 100,000 pairs of Adelie penguins.
+Other nesting birds on the island include snow petrels, kelp gulls and imperial shags.

 Highlights: Adelie penguins, Swedish hut